samarthdd/go-k8s-srv/README.md

 - To run the container
-note to activate Jaeger trace set JAEGER_AGENT_ON=true note to activate Jaeger trace set TIKA_COMPARISON_ON=true
+note to activate Jaeger trace set JAEGER_AGENT_ON=true note to activate TIKA trace set TIKA_COMPARISON_ON=true

 ```